-In Microsoft Windows and Windows program, when an icon, file, or folder is highlighted or selected, pressing F2 renames the file.
+In Microsoft Windows and Windows programs, when an icon, file, or folder is highlighted or selected, pressing F2 renames the file.
 For example, you could open a folder in Explorer, select a file, and press F2.
 Once pressed, the file is highlighted, and you can type a new name for the file.

 If multiple files are selected when you press F2 to rename a file, all selected files take on the new name.
 For example, if you had three different named files selected, press F2, and rename a file to "test," all three files use that name and become "test (1)," "test (2)," and "test (3)."

 In Microsoft Excel, F2 edits the active cell.
-For example, you could use the arrow keys to navigate to a cell containing text you want to edit.
+For example, you could use the arrow keys to navigate to a cell containing the text you want to edit.
 Once the cell is highlighted, press F2 to edit the cell and then add text or otherwise edit the text in the cell.

 Pressing Ctrl+F2 displays the print preview window in Microsoft Word.